 EX should not stand back behind customer experience.
 The way of the future is to treat your employees like customers.

 Off to a good start – Employee Experience in recruitment and onboarding

 Employee Experience is a holistic concept that requires behavioural change and collaboration between different departments and individuals.
 It needs to take into consideration all stages of an employee’s time with the organisation.

-Even in the recruitment process you can establish important prerequisites for a later positive employee experience.
+Even in the recruitment process, you can establish important prerequisites for later positive employee experience.
 Find employees who fit into your work environment.
 Pre-employment testing, reference checking, peer interviews and behaviour-based interview questions can all help to identify candidates who match the company’s philosophy and ethics and will complement the team well.

 The onboarding process, too, is crucial.
 It determines the expectations of the new employee regarding their future in the company.
 Setting the right expectations counteracts the possibility of disappointment and conflict early on and eases the employee into the new environment.
 Make their first few days in the company memorable – first impressions do count!